cforcomputer/ideas/README.md

  - **Lolms:** Local llm models that have a personality and explain about an object they are attached to.
 Example: a lightbulb, a fancy toilet, a museum piece.
 "Hello citizen.
 I am killing ticks"
  - **ncorporeal:** Could be used in conjuction with lolms.
 Use 3d effect glass with AI head vtuber ai, like a 3D glass.
 Remote 3d head display for walking up to desk and talking with a wfh employee.
 Green light when at computer and motion detected.
 Webcam app + AI to generate 3d head.
 Use the glass optical illusion trick.
  - **FreezScreen:** Electric frosting glass phone cover.
 For schools, for sleep.
 Trigger when specific apps are opened.
- - **Droid language:** An audio signalling language for robots to communicate and signal without being distracting or requiring network connectivity (like in star wars, but real)
+ - **Droid language:** An audio signalling command language for robots to communicate and signal without being distracting or requiring network connectivity (like in star wars, but real)
  - **BorgBowl:** A kibble dispenser that teaches your dog or cat to speak like a human.
 Deposits a treat after they mimick a bark Then it changes the bark to see if they can mimick it, subtle shift until it sounds like "I want a treat".
  -  **ReedSleep:** A decibel meter simple click and go universal sleep environment quality tracker.
 Plug and play, easy sleep environment score with optional breakdown.
  -  **The Noort:** Records only your voice using a model to isolate sound.
 Gives you a summary of what you said for the entire day, then gives feedback on how to lead a healthier life, archive of your entire life.